Follow the Data Podcast Episode 12: Cornell Tech: Engineering the Future of New York City

 As the Commissioner of the Mayor’s Office of Media and Entertainment at that time, I was excited to see that this was a real opportunity to expand the Made in New York brand, which was widely recognized by the film industry, and see it take hold in the technology and start-up sectors.
 While New York was already known as the number one city to make your movie – it would soon be the number one place to start your company.

 And so we frame this episode’s conversation with this data point on the projected impact of the campus: Cornell Tech is on track to generate over 8,000 permanent jobs, hundreds of spin-off companies, and more than $23 billion dollars in economic activity over a period of 35 years.

 In honor of the opening, we look back to the project’s inception and what the future holds for the school with Dean Dan Huttenlocher and former Deputy Mayor Bob Steel, both of whom I had the privilege of working with and both who were vital to the project’s launch, and are responsible now for its continued success.

 Gentlemen, good morning.
 Thanks for being here, Bob and Dan.
 Bob, you are very modest, but Mike Bloomberg has been very vocal in crediting you with being the real impetus for the establishment of Cornell Tech during your time as Deputy Mayor for Economic Development.

 Tell us, what drove the Bloomberg administration to create this competition to bring a new engineering campus to New York City, and why was applied sciences such a critical focus?

-MR. STEEL: Well, Mayor Bloomberg I think really recognized the need first.
+ROBERT K. STEEL: Well, Mayor Bloomberg I think really recognized the need first.
 After the 2008 economic slowdown Mayor Bloomberg recognized two things: